Protein Shakes For Weight Gain: Recipes, Dosage, & Precautions

 Excess protein may also cause side effects like bone disorders, kidney malfunction, bloating, vomiting, and coronary or artery-related problems (5).

-Hence, consume protein shakes in moderation and always consult a doctor to prevent major side effects.
-You can talk to the doctor and consume different types of protein supplements or shakes.
+Hence, consume protein shakes in moderation and always consult a doctor before incorporating it in your diet to prevent major side effects.
+Different types of protein supplements are available and can be taken as per the need and requirements of an individual.

 Types Of Protein Powders